 Cantilever Gate Type

-- The top horizontal member is a custom extruded track and structural member(s) combination.
+o The top horizontal member is a combination of custom extruded track and structural member(s).
 The track is approximately 2 ½” wide by 2 ¾” tall.
 The trucks (or rollers) run inside the track.
-The trucks are supported from the bottom of the track and not hung from the top.
-This prevents water and debris from settling in the track.
+The trucks are supported from the bottom of the track rather than hung from the top.
+This prevents debris and water from settling in the track.

-- In-between the vertical members are the diagonal supports.
+o Diagonal supports sit between the vertical supports.
 These can be either a 2” square aluminum or cable system.

 Aluminum vs Steel